 Liver Problems: The liver is responsible for a variety of tasks within the body, but focuses on filtering blood from the digestive tract and detoxifying chemicals.
 Liver enzymes help break down food, and low levels can disturb the proper digestive process.

 Kidney Concerns: Stomach bloating not only happens because of food consumption but can also occur from drinking.
 When an excess of liquid is retained by the body due to a filtration issue, stomach bloating may occur.

 Food Intolerance: One of the most common causes of stomach bloating is a food intolerance.
 Highly processed foods are not meant to be digested first and foremost.
 Additionally, lactose, gluten, and fiber products also present problems for the digestive system for some individuals.
-Testing can help reveal allergies that might be the root cause of your stomach issues.
+At-home food sensitivity testing can help reveal allergies that might be the root cause of your stomach issues.